Everybody (Logic album): Promotion

 The album was announced on March 29, 2017, with a promotional video that has been uploaded to YouTube, revealing the album's release date of May 5, 2017.
 After the album's artwork was revealed, rapper Freddie Gibbs accused Logic of making a trailer and album cover similar to his album You Only Live 2wice.

 On May 12, 2017, Logic announced Everybody's Tour, a summer concert tour in support of the album.
 Logic headlined alongside frequent collaborator Big Lenbo and rapper Joey Badass.

 Singles

 The album's title track was released as the lead single on March 31, 2017.
 The track was produced by Logic, longtime friend 6ix, and PSTMN.

 "Black Spiderman" was released as the album's second single on April 13, 2017.
 The song features a guest appearance from Damian Lemar Hudson, with Logic and 6ix, who also produced the track, alongside DJ Khalil.

 "1-800-273-8255" was released as the album's third single on April 28, 2017.
-The track borrows its name from the phone number for the National Suicide Prevention Lifeline.
+The track borrows its name from the former phone number of the National Suicide Prevention Lifeline.
 The song features guest appearances from singer-songwriters Alessia Cara and Khalid, with Logic and 6ix, who also produced the track.